 As well as taking on aspects of the Guitarist who wishes it was 1971, the “Visionary” at first seems quite similar to the Dick-tator.
 The key distinction is that they might actually be able to do everything themselves and make a decent songs.
 If you find yourself with this type of regime, you need to ask yourself three questions.

 Do you enjoy the people you’re playing with?

 Do you enjoy your role in the band?

-I’ve never been in a band where one or more song writer didn’t lean towards one or more of these but these are general things to avoid doing and definitely avoid putting up with.
-Song writing isn’t the only pitfall to look out for when starting your band check out The 3 Musicians to avoid to see what to look out for when it comes to the more technical side of things.
+I’ve never been in a band where one or more songwriters didn’t lean towards one or more of these archetypes but these are general things to avoid doing and definitely avoid putting up with.
+Songwriting isn’t the only pitfall to look out for when starting your band check out The 3 Musicians to Avoid to see what to look out for when it comes to the more technical side of things.